Harrington, New South Wales

-Harrington is a small village located on the northern entrance of the Manning River in New South Wales, Australia.
+Harrington is a fishing village located on the northern entrance of the Manning River in New South Wales, Australia.
 It was established in 1853 and proclaimed a village on 26 September 1896.
 It is 15 km north-east of Taree on the Mid North Coast, and 335 km north east of the state capital, Sydney.
 At the 2021 census, Harrington had a population of 3,381.
 It was named after the Earl of Harrington by the explorer, John Oxley.